 Are you doing any gift knitting yourself this year?

-Gift knitting: I’m making a hat for my Dad, a Gansey Driving Cap by Anne Carrol Gilmour, she’s a lovely lady and her patterns are a delight to knit.
+Gift knitting: I’m making a hat for my Dad.
+Also, a Gansey Driving Cap by Anne Carrol Gilmour.
+She’s a lovely lady and her patterns are a delight to knit.
 I’m knitting two sweaters in the GAL, Taliesin Sweater and the Cranberry Brioche Sweater.
 Plus the Mom’s Favorite Color Hat, which is plaid, a great joke which made me laugh.
 I have to knit a cardigan for my new niece who is named after my Grandma, Lily.
 I knitted a Sloth toy for my son.
+Loraine Birchall

-Lots more to do, but I may cheat and do the sleeves on a few cardigans on my Bond knitting machine, that’ll speed things up
+Lots more to do!.
+However, I may cheat and do the sleeves on a few cardigans on my Bond knitting machine.
+That’ll speed things up.

 Wow, you really have quite a list of projects planned!